-RCL system (boom up/down, telescope extend, hoist up)

-Working range limiter (WRL) system

-- Carrier avoidance system - -29°C temperature limiter system (optional)
+- RCL system (boom up/down, telescope extend, hoist up) - Working Range Limiter (WRL) system - Carrier Avoidance system - -29°C Temperature Limiter system (optional)

-If the RCL is programmed and active and the limit bypass switch is turned counterclockwise and released, the swing left/right function speed is reduced to 25% and the boom up/down, hoist up/down, and telescope extend/retract function speeds are reduced to 15% of rated function speed when actuated.
-If load exceeds 110% of crane's capacity, all craning functions will lock out.
+If the RCL is programmed and active and the limit bypass switch is turned counterclockwise and released.
+The swing left/right function speed is reduced to 25% when actuated.
+The boom up/down, hoist up/down, and telescope extend/ retract function speeds are reduced to 15% of rated function speed when actuated.
+If load exceeds 110% of crane capacity, all craning functions will lock out.
 The following indicators illuminate to indicate the limiters are bypassed:

-- Bypass 1 Pressed indicator is on (only when in the counterclockwise position)
+- Bypass 1 Pressed Indicator is on (only when switch is in the counterclockwise position)

-- Bypass 1 Active indicator is on
+- Bypass 1 Active Indicator is on

-- RCL Bypass Active indicator is on
+- RCL Bypass Active Indicator is on

-- RCL Bypass Status indicator is on
+- RCL Bypass Status Indicator is on

 - RCL Lockout LED is flashing

-- Working range limiter (WRL) indicator is on
+- Working Range Limiter (WRL) Indicator is flashing

-- Carrier avoidance indicator is on
+- Carrier Avoidance Indicator is flashing

-- -29°C temperature limiter indicator is on
+- -29°C Temperature Limiter Indicator is flashing